HL7/cql/input/pages/04-logicalspecification.md

 The TruncatedDivide operator is defined for the Integer, Long, Decimal, and Quantity types.

-For TruncatedDivide operations involving quantities, the resulting quantity will have the appropriate unit.
+For TruncatedDivide operations involving quantities, the resulting quantity will have an appropriate unit as determined by application of the UCUM specification.
 Attempting to operate on quantities with invalid or special units will result in null.

 ### String Operators